alxjusto/MobileAutomationWorkshop/README.md

 # MobileAutomationWorkshop
-This is a base test automation framework for automate mobile apps (android) We set a JsonDataProvider class for mapping the capabilities as an example for DDT.
+This is a base test automation framework for automate mobile apps (android).
+We set a JsonDataProvider class for mapping the capabilities as an example for DDT.

 ####Tools